Relief procedures for certain former citizens

 Hypothetical 2 (Aggregate Total Income Tax Liability Above Threshold)

 Assume all the facts in Hypothetical 1, except John’s aggregate total tax liability for tax years 2014 through 2019 is slightly over $25,000.
 John is not eligible to use these procedures because his aggregate total tax liability for tax years 2014 through 2019 exceeds the threshold for these procedures.
 If he makes a submission under these procedures, the IRS will process the returns using normal processing procedures.
 John will be liable for all taxes, penalties, and interest associated with his submissions.
 Under general IRS procedures, John may request relief for penalties under the First Time Abate Policy for tax year 2014 and request abatement of penalties based on reasonable cause for the remaining liabilities.
-If he qualifies, John may file an Offer in Compromise.
+If he qualifies, John may file an offer in compromise.

 Hypothetical 3 (Net Worth Below Threshold)